robations/muggle-config/docs/getting-started.md

 ---

-**Intent:** I want to load configuration depending on the current node *environment variable
+**Intent:** I want to load configuration depending on the current node environment variable

 Note that the `loadEnv()` function is now DEPRECATED.
-You may do better by using either `load()` or `loadWithParameters()` and specifying the config path explicitly.
-Less magic is generally good, and some modules make wild assumptions about behavior based on `NODE_ENV` (React and others).
+Although there is no immediate plan to remove this function you may do better by using either `load()` or `loadWithParameters()` and specifying the config path explicitly.
+Less magic is generally better, and some modules make wild assumptions about behavior based on `NODE_ENV` (React and others).

 ```yaml
 # ./config/default.yaml